DLR-VF/TAPAS/README.md

 ##Execution

-There are two ways to execute the Installer, SimulationControl and the SimulationDaemon: Through Gradle (if you cloned the git repository) or via the command line (terminal):
+There are several ways to execute the Installer, SimulationControl and the SimulationDaemon

-### Command Line
+### Command-Line

+#### Installer
 The Installer creates a minimal functioning install of a TAPAS database on your Postgres server.
-It needs four parameters to work, _dbserver_, _dbname_, _dbuser_, and _dbpassword_.
+It needs four parameters to work, _`dbserver`_, _`dbname`_, _`dbuser`_, and _`dbpassword`_.
 See

     java -cp tapas-all.jar de.dlr.ivf.tapas.installer.Installer --help

 for more information.
-The _dbuser_ must be a superuser or a user with sufficient rights on the postgres server.
+The _`dbuser`_ must be a superuser or a user with sufficient rights on the postgres server.

 Additionally, there must be an sql_dumps.zip archive in your current active directory.
-If not, you will be asked for the archived directory via prompt.
+If not, you will be asked for the archive through a prompt.

 Start Installer:

     java -cp tapas-all.jar de.dlr.ivf.tapas.installer.Installer [--dbserver=localhost --dbname=tapas_db --dbuser=postgres --dbpassword=postgres]

 The commandline arguments are optional.
 You can omit them, but then you will be prompted during the Installer run.

+Note: This is the recommended way to running the Installer because in this case you can omit the password argument in the command line.
+You will be then prompted during the run of the script with a secret input of the db password.
+If you run this script through Gradle or an IDE it is necessary to deliver the argument beforehand because Java does not recognize their standard command line input.

+#### SimulationControl

+The SimulationControl center is a gui tool for managing your simulations and your simulation processes.
+If not already present it asks for a `runtime.csv` which contains the db server login information and more.

 Start SimulationControl: